 In case that doesn’t do the trick, you can always make a homemade solution using vegetable oil, dish soap, and water.
-The following video will show you how.
+The above video will show you how.

 The Oleander Aphid is sometimes referred to as the Milkweed Aphid because this bug loves just about every species of milkweed!
 The list includes Common Milkweed, Swamp Milkweed, and even Tropical Milkweed.

 The Oleander Aphid is a bright yellow bug with black appendages.
 It’s a very tiny insect, ranging anywhere from 1.5 to 2.5 mm in length.
 We usually find our milkweed plants start having these aphids problems towards the end of summer.
 My kids love inspecting the plants with me looking for them, and then knocking them to the ground!

 Oleander Aphids will not necessarily kill your milkweed plants.
 However, they can affect seed production.
 When saving seeds, you will probably notice that a smaller-than-normal percentage will sprout the next season.

 Plus, female Monarchs will avoid laying eggs on milkweed plants containing aphids.

 Would you lay your eggs on a plant covered in this many aphids?

 Spraying affected plants with a garden hose or spray bottle is often enough to eliminate Oleander Aphids.
 But if that doesn’t do the trick, try dabbing some isopropyl or rubbing alcohol directly onto the leaves.

 Before using isopropyl alcohol, please remember that THIS IS TOXIC TO MONARCHS.
 So NEVER use this method on plants where a Monarch butterfly has already laid her eggs.